the Figures (a Handbook)

 (This is not an homage to the humble anecdote.
 Remember, the two statements are the same.)

-The notion of “impact factor,” refines the metric further by determining the mean number of citations, a calculation that requires determining “the total number of citable items,” which is a truly strange concept.
+The notion of “impact factor,” refines the metric further by determining the mean number of citations, a calculation that requires determining “the total number of citable items,” which is a truly strange concept made weirder by the Web.